marionbarker/loopdocs/docs/operation/features/carbs.md

 To start a new meal entry, tap on the green meal icon in the toolbar at the bottom left of the status screen.
 Your Loop app will open to Add Carb Entry screen, but you should think of this as a meal entry.
 Many Loopers increase the carbohydrate grams amount to cover the expected effect of protein and adjust the expected absorption time for fat.
 For simplicity, the rest of this page just refers to carbs because all the figures show carbs or carbohydrates in the menus.

-Below are step by step instructions on how to record meals in Loop, but first, here are a few methods that you cannot use: you cannot use your Medtronic pump bolus wizard, you cannot use your Medtronic pump carb entry screen, and you cannot use Nightscout careportal.
-Carb entries from those sources are not read by Loop.
+Below are step by step instructions on how to record meals in Loop, but first, here are a few methods that you cannot use: you cannot use your pump's bolus wizard, you cannot use your pump's carb entry screen, and you cannot use Nightscout's careportal.

 ![Add a carb entry](img/add-carb-entry.svg){width="900"}
 {align="center"}